 Another obvious ensemble is to run the dispersion simulation with different meteorological data files.
 There is no one-click option through the GUI.
 Each simulation must be configured manually, but the GUI can be used to analyze the products.
-For this example, we will run the full simulation.
+For this example, we will run the full 68 h simulation rather than the 49 h used in the previous ensemble examples.
 After pressing Reset, start by retrieving the previously saved captex_control.txt

 and captex_setup.txt settings into the GUI menu.
 We will run the simulation for the full CAPTEX period rather than a subset as in the previous ensemble examples.

 - Before running the first simulation, open the Setup Run / Grid Menu and change the output file name from hysplit2.bin to hysplit2.001.
 The suffix will be manually incremented with each new simulation, following the same procedure used in the automated ensemble scripts.